charalambos/TensorClustering/README.md

 The source code for TensorClustering as described in the _**IEEE TPAMI 2019 paper: Large-scale Urban Reconstruction with Tensor Clustering and Global Boundary Refinement**_.

-####IMPORTANT: To use this software, YOU MUST CITE the following in any resulting publication:
+#### IMPORTANT: To use this software, please consider citing the following in any resulting publication:

 <pre>
 @article{poullis2019large,